stevenktruong/math-website/data/classes/22w.131b.1/index.md

 The password to all of my Zoom meetings for this class is `epsilon`.

-For the month of January, our discussions will be on Zoom.
-I'll be recording these discussions and uploading them to Canvas.
+I'll be recording discussions and linking them to Canvas for as long as we stay on Zoom.

 ### Homework